stride3d/stride-docs/en/manual/platforms/index.md

 ```

 > [!WARNING]
-> Stride also sets [preprocessor variables](../scripts/preprocessor-variables.md) depending on the current platform, however, it's generally advised to avoid using them.
-For more information read [Best practices](../scripts/best-practice.md).
+> Stride also sets [preprocessor variables](../scripts/preprocessor-variables.md) for some platforms, however, it's generally advised to avoid using them.

 ## In this section